Overall Score 7 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-The driver unit is the component that makes sound in the earbuds, its size corellates with the sound made by the earbuds.
+A driver unit is basically a mini speaker that produces sound in the earbuds, its size corellates with the sound made by the device.
+Nothing Ear 1 driver unit is 11.6mm in diameter,

 making them have a larger driver unit than that of JLab Go Air by 3.6mm